arca-dpss/manual-open-science/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The Open Science Manual:Make Your Scientific Research Accesible and Reproducible
+# The Open Science Manual: Make Your Scientific Research Accessible and Reproducible

 <!-- badges: start -->
 <!-- badges: end -->

 <img src="assets/images/banner.png" height="70px" width="100%">

-The aim of the present book is to describe programming good practices and introduce common tools used in software development to guarantee reproducibility of the analysis results.
-We want to make scientific research an open-source knowledge development.
+The present book aims to describe programming good practices and introduce common tools used in software development to guarantee the reproducibility of the analysis results.
+We want to make scientific research open-source knowledge development.

 The book is available at
 <https://arca-dpss.github.io/manual-open-science/>.

-## Book Structure
+## Book Content

-The book is structured as follow.

--   In Chapter \[TODO: add ref\], we present th eaim of the book.
--   In Chapter \[TODO: add ref\], we introduce the Open Science Framework (OSF), a free, open source web application that allows researchers to collaborate, document, archive, share, and register research projects, materials, and data.
--   In Chapter \[TODO: add ref\], we describe recommended practices to organize all the materials and files of our projects and which are the advantages of creating a well structured, documented, and licensed repository.
--   In Chapter \[TODO: add ref\], we discuss main guidelines regarding organizing, documenting, and sharing data.
--   In Chapter \[TODO: add ref\], we provide general good practices to create readable and maintainable code and we describe the functional style approach.
--   In Chapter \[TODO: add ref\], we introduce version control, a powerful system for managing the development of our project.
-In particular, first we provide a basic tutorial about the use of the terminal.
-Next, we introduce Git and GitHub for managing and tracking our projects during the development.
--   In Chapter \[TODO: add ref\], we discuss how to manage the analysis workflow to enhance results reproducibility and code maintainability.
--   In Chapter \[TODO: add ref\], we introduce the main tools to create dynamic documents that integrate narrative text and code describing the advantages.
+In the book, we will learn to:

+-   Share our materials using the Open Science Framework (**OSF**)
+-   Learn how appropriately to structure and organize our maeerials in a **repository**
+-   Follow recommendations about data organization and data sharing
+-   Improve code readability and maintainability using a **Functional Style**
+-   Learn version control tools and collaborations using **Git** and **Github**
+-   Manage analysis workflow with dedicated tools
+-   Create dynamic documents
--   In Chapter \[TODO: add ref\], we discuss how to manage our project requirements and dependencies (software and package versions) to enhance results reproducibility.
+-   Manage project requirements and dependencies using dedicated tools
--   In Chapter \[TODO: add ref\], we introduce Docker and the container technology that allow us creating and sharing an isolated, controlled, standardized environment for our project.
+-   Create a container to guarantee reproducibility using **Docker**

+This book provides useful recommendations and guidelines that apply independently of the specific programming language.
+However, examples and specific applications are based on the R programming language.
+Readers working with programming languages other than R can still find valuable guidelines and information and can later apply the same workflow and ideas using dedicated tools specific to their preferred programming language.

+Finally, as most researchers have no formal training in programming and software development, we provide a very gentle introduction to many programming concepts and tools without assuming any previous knowledge.
+Note, however, that we assume that the reader is already familiar with the R programming language for specific examples and applications.

 ## About the Authors

-During our careers, we both move towards Data Science after our PhD Psychological Sciences.
-This book is our attempt to bring back into scientific research what we have learned about outside academia.
+During our careers, we both moved into the field of Data Science after our PhD in Psychological Sciences.
+This book is our attempt to bring back into scientific research what we have learned outside of academia.

 -   [Claudio Zandonella
     Callegher](https://claudiozandonella.netlify.app/).
 During my PhD, I